The Tour de France stands out as the top long-distance cycling race in the world.

 The event boosts tourism.
 It puts the area on the map for cycling lovers.

-Expect road changes but also fun vibes.
+Expect road changes and a fun vibe.
 Families and groups can enjoy it all.
 Book early to avoid missing out.

-The White Water Hotel stands ready with its location and features.
+The White Water Hotel is well positioned and offers strong features.
 Check options online soon.

 This Tour de France promises a mix of sport and scenery.
 Make your plans to join the action in 2027.